milk-org/NIPTK/README.md

 	make
 	make install

-Note: On OS X you need to use gcc-mp-5 for opemMP:
+Note: On OS X you need to use gcc-mp-5 for openMP:

 	./configure "CC=/opt/local/bin/gcc-mp-5" CPPFLAGS="-I/usr/include/malloc/ -I/opt/local/include/readline" LDFLAGS="-L/opt/local/lib/"
 (Replace "/opt/local/" is the location of your installed libraries. )